Azure-Samples/ms-identity-blazor-server/WebApp-graph-user/Call-MSGraph/README.md

 ## Deployment

-See [README.md](../../Deploy-to-Azure/README.md) to deploy this sample to Azure.
+Refer to the [Azure deployment guide](../../Deploy-to-Azure/README.md) to deploy this sample code to an Azure App Service.

 ## More information